CubeSmart (NYSE:CUBE) Releases Q1 2022 Earnings Guidance

-A number of research analysts have recently commented on the company.
-Truist Financial increased their target price on CubeSmart from $53.00 to $57.00 and gave the company a hold rating in a research report on Thursday, December 2nd.
-Raymond James upgraded CubeSmart from a market perform rating to an outperform rating and set a $60.00 price target for the company in a research report on Thursday, December 2nd.
-Finally, Zacks Investment Research downgraded CubeSmart from a buy rating to a hold rating in a research report on Friday, March 11th.
-One analyst has rated the stock with a sell rating, five have assigned a hold rating and two have given a buy rating to the stock.
-According to MarketBeat, the company presently has a consensus rating of Hold and a consensus target price of $50.88.
+CubeSmart (NYSE:CUBE – Get Rating) last announced its quarterly earnings results on Thursday, February 24th.
+The real estate investment trust reported $0.21 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.56 by ($0.35).
+CubeSmart had a return on equity of 12.20% and a net margin of 28.82%.
+The firm had revenue of $174.80 million for the quarter, compared to analysts’ expectations of $224.28 million.
+During the same period last year, the company posted $0.47 earnings per share.
+The business’s quarterly revenue was up 15.8% on a year-over-year basis.
+On average, research analysts anticipate that CubeSmart will post 2.43 earnings per share for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, April 18th.
-Shareholders of record on Friday, April 1st will be paid a $0.43 dividend.
-The ex-dividend date of this dividend is Thursday, March 31st.
-This represents a $1.72 dividend on an annualized basis and a yield of 3.41%.
-CubeSmart’s payout ratio is 157.80%.
+Several equities research analysts have recently issued reports on CUBE shares.
+Zacks Investment Research lowered shares of CubeSmart from a buy rating to a hold rating in a research note on Friday, March 11th.
+Raymond James raised shares of CubeSmart from a market perform rating to an outperform rating and set a $60.00 price target on the stock in a research note on Thursday, December 2nd.
+Finally, Truist Financial raised their price target on shares of CubeSmart from $53.00 to $57.00 and gave the company a hold rating in a research note on Thursday, December 2nd.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and two have issued a buy rating to the company.
+Based on data from MarketBeat.com, the company currently has a consensus rating of Hold and a consensus target price of $50.88.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Parametric Portfolio Associates LLC raised its stake in shares of CubeSmart by 2.7% during the 4th quarter.
-Parametric Portfolio Associates LLC now owns 344,253 shares of the real estate investment trust’s stock worth $19,591,000 after acquiring an additional 9,184 shares in the last quarter.
-Advisors Asset Management Inc. lifted its position in CubeSmart by 20.5% during the fourth quarter.
-Advisors Asset Management Inc. now owns 52,005 shares of the real estate investment trust’s stock valued at $2,960,000 after acquiring an additional 8,849 shares during the last quarter.
-LPL Financial LLC lifted its position in CubeSmart by 2.2% during the fourth quarter.
-LPL Financial LLC now owns 44,906 shares of the real estate investment trust’s stock valued at $2,556,000 after acquiring an additional 956 shares during the last quarter.
-Schonfeld Strategic Advisors LLC purchased a new stake in CubeSmart during the fourth quarter valued at approximately $2,133,000.
-Finally, Penserra Capital Management LLC lifted its position in CubeSmart by 34.0% during the fourth quarter.
-Penserra Capital Management LLC now owns 33,897 shares of the real estate investment trust’s stock valued at $1,928,000 after acquiring an additional 8,603 shares during the last quarter.
-Institutional investors own 87.82% of the company’s stock.
+Several large investors have recently bought and sold shares of CUBE.
+Thrivent Financial for Lutherans grew its stake in CubeSmart by 25.7% during the 4th quarter.
+Thrivent Financial for Lutherans now owns 625,988 shares of the real estate investment trust’s stock worth $35,625,000 after buying an additional 128,002 shares during the last quarter.
+Parametric Portfolio Associates LLC grew its stake in shares of CubeSmart by 2.7% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 344,253 shares of the real estate investment trust’s stock valued at $19,591,000 after purchasing an additional 9,184 shares during the last quarter.
+Advisors Asset Management Inc. grew its stake in shares of CubeSmart by 20.5% in the 4th quarter.
+Advisors Asset Management Inc. now owns 52,005 shares of the real estate investment trust’s stock valued at $2,960,000 after purchasing an additional 8,849 shares during the last quarter.
+LPL Financial LLC boosted its stake in shares of CubeSmart by 2.2% in the fourth quarter.
+LPL Financial LLC now owns 44,906 shares of the real estate investment trust’s stock valued at $2,556,000 after buying an additional 956 shares in the last quarter.
+Finally, Schonfeld Strategic Advisors LLC purchased a new stake in shares of CubeSmart in the fourth quarter valued at approximately $2,133,000.
+Institutional investors and hedge funds own 87.82% of the company’s stock.

 About CubeSmart (Get Rating)